Enabling African land users to access opportunities in nature and carbon finance to support more sustainable land use

 Oppenheimer Impact Scholar Milcah Kirinyet worked with Sustain East Africa and the Northern Mara Conservancies of Enonkishu, Olchoro Oirouwa, and Mbokishi to co-develop more robust frameworks for ensuring that the community share the benefits from ecologically and financially more sustainable land management practices.
 Her work established a new Open Access repository of data and information about the avian and floral biodiversity in the 13,000 ha area.
 By co-creating auditable wildlife and ecosystem health data structures to leverage biodiversity credits, we enhance conservancies’ financial resilience.
 By reducing dependency on tourism and diversifying revenue streams, we help landowners see the long-term value in conservation over other ventures.
 This holistic approach not only preserves critical ecosystems but also empowers communities.

-Oppenheimer Impact Scholar in Conservation Governance Isaac Mureithi will work in close partnership the African Wildlife Foundation, bringing actuarial skills to bear on developing better models of sustainable landscape conservation that integrate African perspectives and social justice into finance flows linked with carbon and biodiversity credits.
+Oppenheimer Impact Scholar in Conservation Governance Isaac Mureithi will work in close partnership with the African Wildlife Foundation, bringing actuarial skills to bear on developing better models of sustainable landscape conservation that integrate African perspectives and social justice into finance flows linked with carbon and biodiversity credits.